Ogre Battle: The March of the Black Queen: Plot

-Twenty-five years prior to the beginning of the game, Empress Endora conquered the continent of Zetegenia.
-During her reign, a resistance organization called the Liberation Army forms to free the continent from her rule.
+Twenty-five years prior to the beginning of the game, five separate kingdoms ruled the continent of Zetegenia.
+A war broke out, and Endora, the ruler of the Northern Highlands, conquered the other four kingdoms with the aid of the Sage Rashidi and his dark magic in but a year.
+Rashidi also betrayed his former friend King Gran of Zenobia (one of the other four kingdoms) and arranged his death.
+Endora became Empress of the new Zetegenian Empire, but under Rashidi's influence her rule became harsh and cruel.
+During her reign, a resistance organization called the Liberation Army forms from the remnants of the Knights of Zenobia, and seeks to free the continent from her rule.

 At the beginning of the game, the protagonist, whose name, gender, and other characteristics are chosen by the player, takes command of the Liberation Army.
-Throughout the course of the game, the protagonist is joined by various other characters, such as Lans Hamilton, a knight who served the king of Zenobia until the king's death; Warren Omon, a wizard with the ability to divine the future; Tristan, the rightful prince of Zenobia; and many others.
+Throughout the course of the game, the protagonist is joined by various other characters, such as Lans, a knight who served the king of Zenobia until the king's death; Warren, a wizard with the ability to divine the future; Tristan, the rightful prince of Zenobia; and many others.
+As the game proceeds, the Liberation Army eventually frees much of the continent and eventually invades the Highlands.
+Empress Endora, her son Prince Gares, and Rashidi are slain.
+Before Rashidi dies, he uses his blood to release Diablo, the king of the Underworld who was sealed away after the first great Ogre Battle.
+The protagonist and their army manage to seal Diablo away again before he can become too powerful.

-After the Empress is slain, it is discovered that she was manipulated by Rashidi, a dark wizard in the Empress’ employ.
-The protagonist defeats him, but before Rashidi dies, he uses his blood to release Demundza, the king of the Underworld who was sealed away after the first great Ogre Battle.
-The protagonist and their army manage to seal Demundza away again before he can become too powerful.
-There are multiple outcomes to the story depending on various factors such as the protagonist's alignment, their reputation, and which characters they choose to recruit.
+There are multiple outcomes to the story depending on various factors such as the protagonist's alignment, their reputation, which characters they choose to recruit, and completing certain sidequests.
+In "bad" endings, the country they build is as evil as Endora's empire or even worse; "good" endings tend to involve either the protagonist becoming a just ruler, or putting Prince Tristan on the throne.